 This committee continues to work on the following projects:

-- The Education and Dissemination Committee identified the following projects for 2022: • Continue to organize Workshop/Scientific Symposia annually or as appropriate. • Next WBMT Workshop planned for September 2022 in Islamabad, Pakistan. • Discuss financial support for future WBMT Workshops. • Develop online training programs directed to low-middle income countries in cooperation with regional transplant organizations. • Develop online nursing training programs in cooperation with the Nurses Committees of the regional/international transplant organizations. • Establish contacts and identify obstacles for setting up new transplant centers in emerging and underdeveloped countries. • Assess long-term outcomes of previous Workshops for organizers and participants.
+- The Education and Dissemination Committee identified the following projects for 2023: • Organization of regular educational webinars; • Organization of training activities for nurses in HCT; • Continue to organize Workshop/Scientific Symposia annually or as appropriate.
+Call for the next WBMT Workshop planned for September 2024; • Discuss financial support for future WBMT Workshops; • Develop online training programs directed to low-middle income countries in cooperation with regional transplant organizations; • Develop online nursing training programs in cooperation with the Nurses Committees of the regional/international transplant organizations; • Establish contacts and identify obstacles for setting up new transplant centers in emerging and underdeveloped countries; • Assess long-term outcomes of previous Workshops for organizers and participants.

 Want to join us?